Race Equity and Diversity

 In August 2020 we started a Race Equity Taskforce internally to look at every aspect of our organisation and our work from a race equity lens, and identify recommendations for improvement.
 Those recommendations were unanimously approved by our Board in March 2021.

-We have begun work on embedding racial diversity into all aspects of our work.
-Though each change has a corresponding target, we are mindful that targets are not the priority.
+We're committed to embedding racial diversity into all aspects of our work.
+Though each aspect has a corresponding target, we are mindful that targets are not the priority.
 They are a guide to help us to be a better organisation.

 1. Increase our racial diversity

-• Our governance: We believe that around 40% of our trustees and committee members should be from ethnic minority backgrounds by the end of 2024.
-We came to this target reflecting on the London population and taking into account that at least 40% of young people served by charities in our portfolio are from ethnic minority backgrounds.
+• Our governance: We believe that around 40% of our trustees and committee members should be from ethnic minority backgrounds.
+We came to this target reflecting on the London population and taking into account that at least 40% of young people served by organisations in our portfolio are from ethnic minority backgrounds.

 • Our staff: We believe that around 40% of our staff should be from ethnic minority backgrounds as a London based charity (working from a current baseline of 30%).
 We have work to do to attract more talent from all ethnic minorities.